vkuhlmann/vkuhlmann.github.io/latex/configuration/installation.md

 LaTeX Workshop (see below) compiles your `.tex` by default with `latexmk` (a program shipped by each distribution), which needs Perl installed on your computer.
-On Windows, Perl isn't installed by default, and only TeX Live comes bundled with it.
+On Windows, Perl is not installed by default, and only TeX Live comes bundled with it.

 The script `latexmk` improves the user experience for compiling multiple times or with a bibliography.
 You can install Perl from https://strawberryperl.com.

 Alternatively, you can instruct the `LaTeX Worskhop`-extension to use `pdflatex` for compiling instead.
-Instructions for this are at [FIXING VS CODE](/latex/configuration/fixingVSCode).
+Instructions for this are at [VS Code problems troubleshooting](/latex/configuration/fixingVSCode).

 For more on `latexmk`: https://mg.readthedocs.io/latexmk.html